tybl/tybl/libs/libnmea/doc/README.md

 - Identify current location (parse latest GPS output)
 - Identify series of locations from a start time to an end time
 - Identify location at a specific time

+From what I can tell, the nmea stream tries to work in transactions.
+Or, in other words, the one GPS receiver I have interacted with dumps a few lines of NMEA sentences every second or so.
+Though, it doesn't appear that there is a container for the sentences.
+This means, while the data may arrive together temporally, I don't think I can rely on it to ensure that I have all the information required to report the current location.
+This makes me think that I want to use a parser interface similar to JSON or other parser.
+For example, Nematode used push parsing using callbacks when different NMEA sentences were parsed.
+However, to simplify things, I could just keep the current state and update it after each processed sentence.
+Though, thinking about it, that's basically a push parser with the updates being pushed to the state object.
+The state can either keep track of only the latest state or be a store of all the previous states.